We've talked about capabilities. We've talked about jobs. But what if the very foundation we've built the workforce on needs to be reimagined?

 Takeaway: Progress depends on elasticity, not certainty.

 Design for stretch, not stress.
 Rebuild the systems.
-Reimagine what's possible when we stop waiting for the future and start building it.
+Reimagine what's possible.
+Stop waiting for the future.
+Start building it.